Khuda Ki Basti (novel): Description

-A modern classic of Urdu literature by Shaukat Siddiqui, Khuda Ki Basti (God's Own Land), takes place during the 1950s in the slums of Karachi and Lahore in a newly independent Pakistan.
-The story revolves around a poor, respectable family which has fallen on hard times.
+A modern classic of Urdu literature by Shaukat Siddiqui, the setting for Khuda Ki Basti are the 1950s slums of Karachi and Lahore in a newly independent Pakistan.
+The story revolves around a poor, respectable family that has fallen on hard times.
 Corruption and degradation take over their lives.
 Jobless, and without any real hope of a better life, they find themselves in the clutches of unprincipled evil people who exploit them.
-It's the story of a young woman, Sultana, and her younger brother Annu.
-Their widowed mother is first pursued by a conniving man from the neighbourhood who apparently wants to marry her.
-But whose real intentions are to get access to her pretty young daughter, Sultana, for his sexual pleasure?
+It's the story of a young woman, Sultana, and her younger brother, Annu.
+Their widowed mother is first pursued by a conniving man from the neighbourhood who apparently wants to marry her, but whose real intention is to get access to her pretty young daughter, Sultana, for his sexual pleasure.
 After this man marries the mother, he arranges a medically facilitated murder of her.
 Then the vulnerable children are exploited in every way by the neighbourhood's shady characters.
 The tragic, deeply moving finale is inevitable.

 Adaptations

 Khuda Ki Basti was adapted as a serial produced by Pakistan Television in 1969 and 1974.
-In 1974, Prime Minister Zulfikar Ali Bhutto asked for the re-telecast of Khuda Ki Basti as it was Bhutto’s favorite TV serial for its appealing social message.
-But Pakistan Television had problems with it as the videotape recordings of Khuda Ki Basti on spool videotape in 1969 had long been erased due to video tape scarcity back then and re-recording of other programs on the same videotape.
+In 1974, Prime Minister Zulfikar Ali Bhutto asked for the re-telecast of Khuda Ki Basti, as it was Bhutto’s favourite TV serial for its appealing social message.
+But Pakistan Television had problems with it, as the videotape recordings of Khuda Ki Basti on spool videotape in 1969 had long been erased due to video tape scarcity back then and re-recording of other programs on the same videotape.
 Zulfikar Ali Bhutto insisted that the serial must be re-telecast even if fresh recording is essential.